 Jon Hassler and I collaborated on a volume of short stories given the title Ten Indians, with each of us contributing five.
 As a publishing project, this went nowhere, but it proved to be remarkably good for both of us because the effort set us on writing pathways suiting our individual motivations, talents, and ambitions.

-Jon’s stories were eventually published separately, and three of mine, drawing upon my Red Lake Indian Reservation experiences, are in a manuscript novel, a first‑person Father Ulrich chronicle called St. Brendan’s at Turning Wind.
+Jon’s stories were eventually published separately, and mine, drawing upon my Red Lake Indian Reservation experiences, are recently published in a collection called Turning Wind Tales, closing with one short from a manuscript novel, a first‑person Father Ulrich chronicle called St. Brendan’s at Turning Wind.

 Jon and I had also shared a Catholic upbringing and memories of local characters whose personalities formed in a world before watching and imitating television sitcom characters made everyone look and sound alike, as they also do in a lot of novels these days.
 We also had in common a world where Sunday mornings meant church, not simply skipping that part of it and going somewhere for breakfast.
 Our novels are chock‑full of memorable rural and small‑town philosophers, humorists, and storytellers, characters like Fred of Ed’s, Felix, and Ralph Corrigan in Everywhere in Chains.